|

 Here is Stanley Park Causeway leading to the Lions Gate Bridge in Vancouver, Canada.
 Trolleybuses use this road.
 On the map, this camera is the one shown by "Lost Lagoon".
 Clicking on the cameras on the map give other views of the highway which may contain trolleybuses.
 The images automatically update every two minutes.

 This is a series of traffic cameras in Brno, Czech Republic.
-The first page gives small images of a number of cameras and a map showing their locations.
+The first page gives images of a number of cameras.
 Trams can be seen in several.
-Clicking on the images will give a bigger picture and a larger scale map.
-All images automatically update every 30 seconds.
+Clicking on the images will give a bigger picture and there options to open in a new window and show a Google location map with a list of cameras.
+All options give moving pictures.

 This is a weather camera in Liberec in the Czech Republic.
 The view looks down over the Vozovna tram depot where trams going in and out can sometimes be seen.
 The depot is floodlit so it is also possible to see tram movements at night.
 This camera is better in winter when the trees are not in leaf.
 The page automatically updates every 60 seconds.

 Here is a range of traffic cameras in Prague (Praha), Czech Republic.
-The first page gives a list of camera locations.
-Clicking on the names or the images gives larger pictures.
-All images update automatically every 2 minutes.
+The first page gives small images.
+Clicking on the images gives larger pictures.
+All images update automatically.
 A number of the cameras show trams on various routes.
 The camera positions change from time to time.
-Beneath each large image is link to an archive of earlier views.

 Go now to Germany A-E